alsalafiyyah/alsalafiyyah.github.io/_posts/ibn-baz/2020/2020-10-28-rule-on-muslims-residing-in-non-muslim-country.md

 ---
 layout: post
 publisher: alsalafiyyah@icloud.com
-title: "Ruling on Muslims residing in a non-Muslim country"
+title: Ruling on Muslims residing in a non-Muslim country
-hijri: "Rabi' Al-Awwal 11, 1442 AH"
+hijri: '1442-03-11'
-source: "Majmu' Fatawa Al-Shaykh Ibn Baz 28/238"
+source: Majmu' Fatawa Al-Shaykh Ibn Baz 28/238
 lang: en
 locale: en
-category: [fatwas,walabara,hijrah]
+category:
+- fatwas
+- walabara
+- hijrah
 note: false
-summary: "All the Muslims living in non-believers' countries should migrate to Islamic countries where the rites of Islam are being performed if possible.
-If they cannot move to such countries, they should migrate to less evil countries"
+summary: All the Muslims living in non-believers' countries should migrate to Islamic countries where the rites of Islam are being performed if possible.
+If they cannot move to such countries, they should migrate to less evil countries
 muftis:
   shaykh:
   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
 ---

 ### Question: